AYMANE330/42_my_lib/README.md

 make
 ```
 3. You should see a `libs.a` file and some object files (`.o`).
-4. Now you can use the library in your C programs by including the header files and linking the library <file.c>.
+4. Now you can use the library in your C programs by including the header files and linking the library.
 For example:
 ```c
 #include "includes.h"
 #include <stdio.h>